Highlights. Consumer spending for Valentine’s Day 2025 totaled $27.5 billion

 Men spend almost twice as much as women for Valentine’s Day.

-• Americans aged 65 years and older underspent all other age groups by 26.9% for Valentine’s Day 2022.
+• Americans aged 65 years and older underspent all other age groups by 31.5% for their partners for Valentine’s Day 2024.

-• The average American 65 years old and older budgeted $87 for Valentine’s Day 2022, less than half the average budget.
+• The average American 65 years old and older budgeted $61 for their significant others in 2024, 40.1% less than for all age groups.

-Grouped Bar Graph: Average Valentine's Shopping Budget by Age according to Statista and the National Retail Federation'
+Line Graph: Average Valentine's Day Shopping Budget by Year from 2016 to 2025 ($188.81) according to National Retail Federation

 Valentine’s Day Shopping Statistics

-• 35% of consumers shop online for Valentine’s Day gifts.
+• 38% of consumers shopped online for Valentine’s Day gifts in 2025.

 • 34% of consumers shop at department stores for Valentine’s Day gifts.